Showing posts with label 2012. Show all posts

 Saboteur III - The Egyptian Mission

-This third mission takes us into Egypt looking for fragments of a key to unlock a treasure-filled sarcophagus.
-However, this might not come as much of a shock, but somebody has rigged most rooms with killer spikes and lots of scary creatures like mummies, bats, and scorpions.
-So don't expect this to be easy!!
+Saboteur III: The Egyptian Mission takes us into an ancient world, looking for fragments of a key to unlock a treasure-filled sarcophagus.
+However, somebody has rigged most rooms with traps!
+Beware of killer spikes and scary creatures like mummies, bats, and scorpions.
+So don't expect this quest to be easy - ha!

 Ok, let's begin the mission...
-Yeah, that means killing Mommies!
+Yeah, that means killing Mummies!

-There are some changes to the gameplay mechanics which irk me a little if I'm being honest.
-Like falling off a ledge for an instant death rather than simply draining you of your replenishable strength - I miss that bar...
-I also failed to see the point of spikes that pop up impaling you each and every time, even during mid-jump!!
-However, the most annoying oddity is the ladders because some simply go nowhere and that's just stupid.
+I expected differences, but some irk me: like falling off a ledge.
+That is instant death, rather than draining you of (replenishable) strength.
+Yes, I miss that red bar and wonder why it was dropped.
+Also, I fail to see the point of those spikes that pop up to impale you each and every time (even during mid-jump!!).
+However, the most annoying oddity is the ladders because too many of them go nowhere, and that's just absurd.

 As you progress, things get odd and very difficult!
 Perhaps too difficult?